Günter Preuß: Youth and Oberliga West (1948−1963)

 Preuß grew up in Meiderich which is a quarter of Duisburg and began playing football shortly after the end of the Second World War.
 He started playing on the street and football soon became his most important occupation.
 In 1948, he entered the youth team of Meidericher SV (in 1967 renamed as MSV Duisburg).
 The defender passed through the different age brackets and finally joined the U-19 where he took the role of the team captain.
 As he showed a certain talent, he was regularly nominated for the city selection of Duisburg.

-During the season 1955-56, Meiderich only played in the second division after having been member of the Oberliga for six years in a row.
+During the season 1955–56, Meiderich only played in the second division after having been member of the Oberliga for six consecutive seasons.
 As West Germany did not have a national league during this time the Oberliga West was the highest level.
 Preuß was 19 years old and considered as a candidate to join the second division team.
 When the defender Hans Sehlhoff was injured, the young player took his position for a match against STV Horst-Emscher in March 1956.
-At the start of the match, he made an important save on the goal line and his team finally won the match by 6-1.
+At the start of the match, he made an important save on the goal line and his team finally won the match by 6–1.
 As a result, Preuß received the offer to sign a contract and became a part of the squad by accepting this offer.
 He personally did not play again until the end of the season, but his teammates were able to qualify for the Oberliga.

 In the Oberliga, Meiderich did not have to fight against a possible relegation but usually made part of the top half of the table during the following years.
-Preuß was increasingly called up and broke into the first team during the season 1957-58.
+Preuß was increasingly called up and broke into the first team during the season 1957–58.
 His team had successful years and even reached the fourth rank in 1958.
 By the time, the defender became one of the leaders and then received the role of the captain in 1961.
 One year later, the foundation of the Bundesliga scheduled for 1963 was enacted and Meidericher SV officially applied for a membership.
-The conditions for a qualification were not completely transparent which meant that the club had to be as good as possible during the season 1962-63.
+The conditions for a qualification were not completely transparent which meant that the club had to be as good as possible during the season 1962–63.
 Preuß missed the initial phase due to an injury but then returned.
 During the final matchdays he even had to replace certain functions of manager Willi Multhaup who had announced to join SV Werder Bremen and thereby lost the recognition of his team.
 The MSV ended on the third position and received the message to be qualified for the Bundesliga.